typesense/typesense-website/docs-site/content/guide/docker-swarm-high-availability.md

 </template>
 </Tabs>

-- Create a user defined `overlay` network on the `manager` node for typesense service communication.
-Run the below commands on the `manager` node.
+- Create a user defined `overlay` network on the docker `manager` node for typesense service communication.
+Run the below command on the docker `manager` node.

 :::warning IMPORTANT
 Take a note of the `subnet` value.
 The same `subnet` value will be used in `docker-stack.yml --peering-subnet` flag.
 :::